 Most unwanted: Oak Processionary Moth Caterpillars

-This area is currently home to oak processionary moth caterpillars.
+From around April, this area is home to oak processionary moth caterpillars.
 They can cause skin and eye irritations and breathing difficulties if you or your animals come into contact with them.

 Oak processionary moth caterpillars are present on this site.
 They can be seen clustered in large groups on oak trees.